jeremykendall/php-domain-parser/README.md

 $altResult->publicSuffix()->isKnown(); //returns false;
 ~~~

-The public suffix method `isKnown` will always return `false` if
+The value returned by `Pdp\PublicSuffix::isKnown` will depends if you use
-your input is not a `PublicSuffix` object in which case the method may return
+a proper `Pdp\PublicSuffix` instance or not
-`true`.
-For more information, see the following section.
+with `ResolvedDomain::withPublicSuffix`, more information in the next section.

-#### Public Suffix List Sections
+#### Public Suffix statuses

 The [Public Suffix List](http://publicsuffix.org/) is organized in sections.
 This library can give you access to this information via its public suffix